Volunteer in China:

 Is it for me?

 If you are looking for a new cultural experience then China is for you.
-It is best to go to China with an open mind and open eyes: attempt to view things from a Chinese perspective and to understand Chinese ways of thinking.
+It is best to go to China with an open mind and open eyes.
+You will gain a lot from immersing yourself and viewing things from a Chinese perspective and to understand Chinese ways of thinking.
 In China you will constantly find new doors opening for you.
 It is a truly unique cultural experience and will give you the opportunity to improve your students’ English language skills and future prospects.
 It will suit those who are enthusiastic, engaging, can think on their feet and have the confidence to teach up to 50 children at any one time.

 Need to know